What are Merchant Stories?

 Thanks to Joel’s relentless work ethic and the incredible word-of-mouth garnered from his close customer relationships, Mission Juice is growing from strength to strength. available on delivery apps and for corporate events catering.

 Every month Mission Juice serves about 100 walk-in customers and caters to 10 events and 8 corporate clients on average.
-From just six juices, the brand has grown to develop more than 100 different concoctions, adding frozen yogurt and milkshakes to the catalogue as well.
-The brick-and-mortar store in Singapore now even has an online store, and the fresh juices are
+From just six juices, the brand has grown to develop more than 100 different concoctions, and added frozen yogurt and milkshakes as well.
+The brick-and-mortar store in Singapore now even has an online store, and the fresh juices draw big crowds and fans.

-Joel still dedicates a large part of his day working, but he’s no longer alone, with a team that’s ballooned to 14 part-timers and a full-time employee.
+Joel still dedicates a large part of his day working, but he’s no longer alone.
+His team has ballooned to 14 part-timers and a full-time employee.

-Mission Juice even has plans to expand locally, as well as open up new markets like Cambodia—this time, a more thought-out strategy with in-depth research and scouting.
-His entrepreneur story is to be continued.
+Mission Juice has plans to expand locally, as well as open up new markets like Cambodia — but this time, with proper research, scouting and a thought-out strategy.
+His story of entrepreneurship will continue on.

 “There are no limits.
 You’ll never know what to expect.
 Each day brings a new challenge.”